 Conclusion

 We've seen everything that Tensix Vector can do in Wormhole.
 Constructing useful high-level functionality from the low-level pieces is left as an exercise for the reader (or you can use what Tenstorrent have already built).
-That wraps up part 6; more parts to follow once I write them.
+That wraps up part 6; if you're reading along, then part 7 is next.